LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/MicrosoftBotFramework.md

 For sending Encoded Metadata with multiple responses one must provide an additional property of `encodedMetadata` with the already existing `type` and `value` properties under `multiMessage` array object.
 Sending encoded metadata is supported for the `text` and `structure-content` types only.
 An example of sending encoded metadata with both types can be found below.

 {: .important}
-Please note if you will send `encodedMetadata` within the `value` property of type `structure-content` then it will not be passed.
+Please note if you will send `encodedMetadata` within the `value` property of type `structure-content`, then it will not be passed.
 This kind of format is only acceptable if you are sending a single Rich Content as a response.
-Also for each message you can see different encoded is defined so both of the message will be sent with different encoded metadata.
+Also for each message, you can see different `encodedMetadata` are defined so both of the messages will be sent with different encoded metadata.

 ```javascript
 {